 Labiaplasty is a surgical procedure involving shortening or reshaping of the labia minora.
 This can be done under general anesthesia or using a local anesthetic with a sedative.
-The service provider removes excess tissue with a scalpel or laser.
+The surgeon removes excess tissue with a scalpel or laser.
 The stitches used eventually dissolve.
 The procedure takes about two hours and you may typically go home the same day as the surgery.

 Swelling, discomfort, bruising, and tenderness are typical and can last a few weeks after the procedure.
 During recovery, you need to:

 - Maintain cleanliness of the area and keep it dry to prevent infection.